psinger/kaggle-landmark-recognition-2020-1st-place/supervisely/serve/README.md

 # Overview

-Serve Metric Learning model as Supervisely APP.
+Serve Metric Learning model as Supervisely Application.

 Application key points:
-- Can be deployed on CPU or GPU
+- Deployed on GPU
-- Can be used in Supervisely APPs
+- Can be used with Supervisely Applications or API
-- Choose from 5 pretrained models
+- Choose from 5 models, pretrained on different domains

 # How to Run